Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

 ### Automated tests

-The automated tests are developed in the test_models.py and test_views.py and the can be kicked off by the following command.
+The automated tests are currently developed in the test_models.py and test_views.py and the can be kicked off by the following command.

 python3 manage.py test --keepdb

+A separate testing data base is used so that the data is not mixed up with the production data.